usds/justice40-tool/data/data-pipeline/data_pipeline/etl/sources/ncld_nature_deprived/README.md

 # Nature deprived communities data

-The following dataset was compiled by TPL using NCLD data.
+The following dataset was compiled by TPL (Trust for Public Lands) using NCLD data.
 We define as: AREA - [CROPLAND] - [IMPERVIOUS SURFACES].

 ## Codebook
 - GEOID10 – Census tract ID